OData/v3ProtocolDocument/OData.markdown

 #### 10.4.2.2.
 Advertising Currently Available Functions within a Payload ####

-Functions may be bound to an entity or collection of entities.
-Services may choose whether to advertise functions within the entities or collections of entities returned from the Server.
+Functions MAY be bound to an entity or collection of entities.
+Services MAY choose whether to advertise functions within the entities or collections of entities returned from the Server.

 Example: Given a GET request to `http://server//Orders`, the service might respond with a collection of Orders that advertises the `SampleEntities.MostRecent` Function bound to the collection: